Church of the Holy Trinity, Stratford-upon-Avon: Current status

 The church is open to visitors for much of the year.
-A small contribution is requested to access the chancel and sanctuary in which Shakespeare is buried.
+A small contribution is requested to access the chancel and sanctuary in which William Shakespeare is buried.
 Holy Trinity is a member of the Greater Churches Group.
 The Royal Shakespeare Company performed Henry VIII in the church in 2006 as part of the Complete Works Festival.
 It is an active parish church serving a parish of some 17,000 people.
 Features of interest aside from the Shakespearean include a sandstone obelisk erected in 1858 in memory of the printer and botanist William Cheshire.